NoahDay/CICE/README.md

 - What FSD do they use?

-    They use the FSD routine in CICE6 (Roach et al., 2017).
+    They use the prognostic FSD routine in CICE6 (Roach et al., 2017).
 However it could be possible to implement a split power law to describe the FSD following Toyota et al. 2017 (as seen in Bennetts et al., 2017) for the breakup routine.

 - Does it use wave direction?